-Non-current tangible assets are valued at fair value and revaluation of a non-current assets or group of assets is only performed when its fair value at the time of acquisition is greater than \$1.5 million and estimated useful life is greater than three years.
+Non-current tangible assets are valued at fair value and revaluation of a non-current asset or group of assets is only performed when its fair value at the time of acquisition is greater than \$1.5 million and estimated useful life is greater than three years.

-Asset classes that did not satisfy this criteria and are therefore deemed to be at fair value are:
+Asset classes that did not satisfy these criteria and are therefore deemed to be at fair value are:

-- Furniture and fittings - Plant and equipment.
+Plant and equipment.